 - Disadvantages of automated storage and retrieval systems

-- A better alternative: collaborative mobile robots
+- A better alternative: autonomous mobile robots

-Types of automated storage and retrieval systems
+Types of automated storage and retrieval systems and examples

 The two primary types of AS/RS include unit-load and mini-load systems.
 Unit-load AS/RS is used for large loads such as handling full pallets or cases of items.
 Unit-load AS/RS handle the big jobs that may require moving objects or pallets that weigh a few thousand pounds.
 A typical unit-load AS/RS uses moveable-aisle cranes or fixed-aisle cranes:

 - Fixed-aisle cranes usually stay fixed to one area or row of pallets, in this scenario.
 They travel along the designated area or path to retrieve items.